SVIP: Towards Verifiable Inference of Open-source Large Language Models: Additional Experimental Details and Results

 Specifically, the attack succeeds if: $ \|f_{\phi^{*}}(g_{{\theta}^*}(t_{\psi^*}(s) \oplus a_{{\lambda}^*} (h_{\mathcal{M}_{alt}}(x))) - y_{\gamma^*}(x,s)\|_2 \leq \eta $.
 We experiment with $30$ independently sampled secrets, and report the average ASR on the test dataset as a function of the number of prompt samples collected.
 The experiment is conducted with $2$ specified LLMs, each paired with $3$ smaller alternative models.

 We implement the adapter network as a 3-layer MLP with a dropout rate of 0.3.
 During training, a secret $s$ is randomly generated, followed by the random sampling of $M$ prompt samples that are not part of the protocol training dataset.
-The training process is detailed in Eq.~(\ref{eqn:adapter_attack}).
 The adapter is trained for $5$ epochs with a batch size of $128$.

 For the ASR evaluation, we use the same test dataset as described in Section \ref{sec:results_accuracy}, which is disjoint from the adapter’s training data.
 An attack is considered successful for a test example $x$ if $ \|f_{\phi^{*}}(g_{{\theta}^*}(t_{\psi^*}(s) \oplus a_{{\lambda}^*} (h_{\mathcal{M}_{alt}}(x))) - y_{\gamma^*}(x,s)\|_2 \leq \eta $, where $\eta$ is determined as described in Section \ref{sec:results_accuracy}.
 The ASR for each secret is averaged over all test samples.
 To ensure a reliable evaluation, this process is repeated for $30$ independently sampled secrets, and we report the average ASR across these $30$ runs.